 Stress is a physiologic response in the body to a perceived threat.
 This threat could be physical or psychological.
-A physical threat often initiates the “flight or fight” response and certain stress hormones, such as adrenaline and cortisol, are released in the blood stream to prepare the body for survival mode which can be life saving.
-A psychological threat is brought on by different circumstances such as time constraints, deadlines, worry about money, relationships, traffic, media/news, which cause a similar stress response that, if chronically activated, can be detrimental to our health.
+A physical threat often initiates the “flight or fight” response and certain stress hormones, such as adrenaline and cortisol, are released in the blood stream to prepare the body for survival mode.
+A psychological threat is brought on by different circumstances such as deadlines, money worries, relationships, traffic, media/news, which cause a similar stress response that, if chronically activated, can be detrimental to our health.

 Health implications of chronic stress

-Chronic underlying stress can affect your health in negative ways.
-It has been estimated that almost 90% of visits to a primary care provider can be related to stress.
+It’s been estimated that almost 90 percent of visits to a primary care provider can be related to stress.
 Chronic stress increases heart rate and blood pressure which increases risk of heart disease and stroke.
 Stress hormones increase risk of obesity, diabetes, and decrease immunity which makes you more vulnerable to infections and many types of cancer.
-In addition, chronic stress makes it more difficult to concentrate and work performance and relationships often suffer.
+In addition, chronic stress makes it harder to concentrate and work performance and relationships often suffer.

 Identify your stressors

-Fortunately, there are many things that we can do to help ourselves become more resilient and capable of dealing with the challenges of living, including these seven ways to destress:
+Fortunately, there are many things that we can do to help ourselves become more resilient.
+Consider these seven ways to de-stress:

-1. Organization - Making a “to do list” with prioritizing can help keep you on track during the day.
+1. Organization - Making a “to-do list” with priorities can help keep you on track during the day.

 2. Healthy Eating - What you eat can affect how your brain functions.
 For optimal brain health, eat more fish (or supplement with fish oil), eat plenty of vegetables and fruit and limit sugar, caffeine, processed foods and fast food.